Italian diaspora: Asia

 There is a small Italian community in India consisting mainly of Indian citizens of Italian heritage as well with expatriates and migrants from Italy who reside in India.
 Since the 16th century, many of these Italian Jesuits came to South India, mainly Goa, Kerala and Tamil Nadu.
 Some of the most well known Jesuits in India include Antonio Moscheni, Constanzo Beschi, Roberto de Nobili and Rodolfo Acquaviva.
 In the 1940s, during World War II, the British brought Italian prisoners of war, who were captured in either Europe or North Africa, to Bangalore and Madras.
 They were put up at the Garrison Grounds, today's Parade Grounds-Cubbon Road area.
 In February 1941, about 2,200 Italian prisoners of war arrived in Bangalore by a special train and marched to internment camps at Byramangala, 20 miles from Bangalore.
 In recent years, many Italians have been coming to India for business purposes.
 Today, Italy is India's fifth largest trading partner in the European Union.
-There are currently between 15,000 to 20,000 Italian nationals in India based mostly in South India.
+There are currently between 15,000 and 20,000 Italian nationals in India based mostly in South India.
 The city of Mumbai itself has a sizeable number of Italians and some in Chennai.

+Italians in Japan consists of Italian migrants that come to Japan, as well as the descendants.
+In December 2023, there were 5,243 Italians living in Japan.
+The first settlements of Italians began in the 19th century when the Jesuit missionaries came to Japan.
+Since the late 20th century many Italian workers came to Japan as a student, businessman or as a factory worker.
+There are also many Italians who work for Italian restaurants, but many Italian restaurants in Japan are led by Japanese chefs and cooks and some Italians works as an assistant for them.
+The Italian population in Japan is currently increasing due to the popularity of Japanese culture and is one of the fastest growing European community in Japan.
+There are also many Italian institutions for the Italian community and few Italian language schools for Japanese people.